-Handcrafted floor tiles, tiled roofs, terracotta and wood create a design medley and The deck adjoining the dining room
+Handcrafted floor tiles, tiled roofs, terracotta and wood create a design medley and the deck adjoining the dining room

 Three Waters, the Goan non-hotel